corn8200/prepper/README.md

 # Preppers Alerts

 Multi-location situational awareness pipeline for Harper's Ferry (home), Frederick (work), and user-defined locations.
-The project polls official (NWS, USGS) and intelligence (RSS, NewsAPI, GDELT, Wikipedia, etc.) sources on a 10-minute cadence, deduplicates and fuses the signals, and emits ultra-low-noise alerts via email and Pushover.
+The project polls official sources (NWS, USGS, EONET, AirNow) and an LLM-first news path (RSS + Google News RSS with full‑text extraction and OpenAI classification) on a 10-minute cadence, deduplicates and fuses the signals, and emits ultra-low-noise alerts via email and Pushover.
 A Streamlit dashboard surfaces config CRUD, thresholds, dry-run toggles, and observability for runs, metrics, and decisions.

 ## Key Features
 - **Reliable automation:** GitHub Actions workflow runs every 10 minutes with concurrency control, installs Python 3.11 dependencies, rebuilds keywords, runs the orchestrator, and persists run state back into the repository when necessary using a bot identity.
 - **Configurable fusion logic:** `config/locations.yaml` is the source of truth for monitored geos; `config/settings.yaml` controls thresholds, surge detection, quotas, and toggles.
 - **Observability-first dashboard:** Streamlit UI now includes news stack + allowlist editors, per-location overrides, CRUD for locations/settings, insight into alerts, persistent metrics, and hallway testing (dry-run, send test push) without touching CI.
 - **Alerts with guardrails:** Email/Pushover delivery layers implement severity gates, cooldowns, multi-source confirmation, and dedupe to keep false positives low.
-- **LLM-first news triage (optional):** RSS + Google News feeds are fetched, full text is extracted, and an OpenAI model classifies prepper relevance with categories and severity.
-Accepted items can act as confirming evidence or emit alerts directly (env‑controlled).
+- **LLM-only news triage:** RSS + Google News feeds are fetched, full text is extracted, and an OpenAI model classifies prepper relevance with categories and severity.
+Accepted items act as confirming evidence and can emit alerts directly (env‑controlled).
+Third‑party news APIs are not used.

 ## Workspace-SSO Streamlit Deployment (Cloud Run + IAP)
 Turn the Streamlit dashboard into a Google Workspace–protected site: